cursey/reframework-book/src/api/sdk.md

 ### `sdk.set_native_field(object, type_definition, field_name, value)`

 ### `sdk.get_primary_camera()`
-Returns a `REManagedObject*`.
+Returns a [REManagedObject*](types/REManagedObject.md).
 Returns the current camera being used by the engine.

 ### `sdk.hook(method_definition, pre_function, post_function, ignore_jmp)`
-Creates a hook for `method_definition`, intercepting all incoming calls the game makes to it.
+Creates a hook for [method_definition](types/REMethodDefinition.md), intercepting all incoming calls the game makes to it.

 `ignore_jmp` - Skips trying to follow the first jmp in the function.
 Defaults to `false`.